One fall, I looked at a patch of weedy lawn in the back yard with some old cedars beside it.

 That October I planted 2 apple trees, 2 pears and 2 cherries and made a big sheet mulch over the whole area, which looked like this…

-And now this summer, less than 3 years later, it looks like this (same camera angle)…
+And less than 3 years later, it looked like this (same camera angle)…

-My mom and me harvesting some garlic, potatoes and tomatoes.
+My mom and I harvesting some garlic, potatoes and tomatoes.

 It’s amazing what can happen within three years in a garden – and in a life.